Today, the day I’m writing this is January 29, 2018, and we have a couple of days left in the month.

 Until next month, I’ll look forward to seeing you in our office.

 Do you have questions about preparing yourself for a potential market downturn?
-If so, don’t hesitate to give us a call at 913-393-1000 or fill out the form below to request your meeting today.
+If so, don’t hesitate to give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Founder & CEO